Emirates cancels 70-plane A350 order in blow to Airbus, Rolls

-TOULOUSE Airbus suffered an unexpected reversal for its newest aircraft on Wednesday when Dubai's Emirates scrapped a $16 billion order for the A350, hitting shares in the European planemaker and engine firm Rolls-Royce.
+TOULOUSE Airbus suffered an unexpected reversal for its newest aircraft on Wednesday when Dubai's Emirates scrapped a $16 billion (9.54 billion pounds) order for the A350, hitting shares in the European planemaker and engine firm Rolls-Royce.

 The surprise decision by Airbus's largest customer to cancel all 70 A350s on order comes months before the long-haul jet is due to enter service and removes 9 percent of the order backlog for a plane which took eight years and $15 billion to develop.